noelrappin/warning_signs/README.md

 to your gemfile, you will most likely want it to be in all environments, but under some use cases, you may not need it in production.

-### Rails 7.1 is not supported yet, it changed intenral deprecation objects

 ## Using Warning Signs

 The Warning Signs gem looks for a `.warning_signs.yml` file when the Rails